FENGGENYU/CVPR2019_PartNet/README.md

 Build extention for each op in ./pytorch_ops/*** (eg ./pytorch_ops/sampling/) using build.py

-ps: torch 0.4 is required, it won't work with later torch version.
+ps: torch 0.4 is required, and it won't work with later torch version.
 ```
 python build.py
 ```